 Credit Utilisation: This basically the percentage of loan one has outstanding to the total loan amount that can be availed.
 Ideally lower the loan one has outstanding the higher one’s score.

 Credit mix and duration: The type of loan you avail also has a bearing on this aspect of one’s credit score, a higher amount of unsecured loan could lower credit score faster than an equivalent amount of secured loans.
-The reason for this being that secured loans are backed by property or any other asset that the bank can claim in case of default making it less risky than an unsecured loan.
+The reason for this is that secured loans are backed by property or any other asset that the bank can claim in case of default making it less risky than an unsecured loan.

 Other factors: These include miscellaneous activities such as the number of hard inquiries made at the bank for loans and credit card applications.
 The banks often construe this as a sign of a person being under financial stress.
 This may have a negative impact on the credit score.